Virginia-Maryland Boundary

 Left unclear was determination of the location of the actual line on the south bank, the "further Bank of the said River" (in Latin, ad ulterioram predicti fluminis ripam).

-Virginians were not legalistic about defining the edge of the shoreline, or even respectful of Maryland's claim to the entire river.
-In tidewater, the rise and fall of the tides can produce a wide, sandy beach/mudflat on the river's edge.
-Above the high water mark, defined by the edge of vegetation along the shoreline, the upland was clearly Virginia.
-Below the low water mark (the normal edge of the water when the tide is out, "the point to which the water recedes at its lowest stage" according to Black's Law Dictionary), the riverbottom was clearly Maryland.
-The shoreline itself could be interpreted as being in Virginia - or in Maryland.6
+Above the high-water mark, defined by the edge of vegetation along the shoreline, the upland was clearly Virginia.
+Below the low-water mark (the normal edge of the water when the tide is out, "the point to which the water recedes at its lowest stage" according to Black's Law Dictionary), the river bottom was clearly Maryland.
+The shoreline itself could be interpreted as being in Virginia or in Maryland.6

-A literal interpretation of the 1632 grant to Lord Baltimore might suggest the boundary was set at the high water mark, but Virginia landowners interpreted the right to "navigation and use" of the Potomac to include using the shoreline down to the low water mark.
+A literal interpretation of the 1632 grant to Lord Baltimore might suggest the boundary was set at the high-water mark.
+Virginia landowners chose to interpret the right of "navigation and use" to include using the shoreline down to the low-water mark.
 Wharfs were built on the shore at plantations such as Stratford Hall, with no consideration of paying Maryland taxes for the shoreline real estate.
-George Washington operated a herring fishery in the Potomac River offshore from Mount Vernon.
-It provided a more reliable source of income than growing tobacco and wheat, but he never asked for permission or paid Maryland anything for "their" fish.7

 George Washington's fishery was at the mouth of Dogue Creek, downstream from the Mount Vernon mansion house